ihainan/lighthouse-v1-manager/README.md

 If you want to switch a lighthouse off ("stand-by"), specify either "off" as first argument and then each MAC address consecutively as further arguments like so:

 **usage:** `python3 .\lighthouse-v1-manager.py off aa:aa:aa:aa:aa:aa bb:bb:bb:bb:bb:bb ...`

+__It will take around 1 minute to put the base stations into stand-by mode.__

 The lighthouses LED will now start a blue breathing animation, that is, it will fade-in and fade-out to indicate its standby operation state.